-The Kinkade houses aren't exactly HO scale, but that's the closest scale to what they, so that's what I used.
+The Kinkade houses aren't exactly HO scale, but that's the closest scale to what the the houses are, so that's what I used.
 I don't have a lot of before images, but even these images are "before" as it is still in the working stage.
 I'll try to break these images into groups to help show the progression of the build from this point forward.

 I wanted to quote a piece from the Thomas Kinkade website, and it says perfectly what I was trying to capture in creating this diorama:

 "The look of Christmas, with its trees and garlands and twinkling lights, is of course well known.
 But for Thomas Kinkade, the challenge in painting Christmas scenes was capturing the spirit of the holiday – the warmth, the joy, the good fellowship and family feeling.
 He loved the contrast of the cold gleam of moonlight on snow with the warm radiance of golden light pouring through the windows of a festively decorated cottage.
 That golden glow is truly the light of love."

 These are some of the images that I used to help me in the inspiration and design of the Christmas Village, and of course they are all Thomas Kinkade paintings.
 I tried to incorporate as much of his scenes as I practically could into the diorama.